 - Describe the jurisdiction's current supply of housing units available at affordable rents (Public Housing, Section 8 assisted, Rural Housing Service (RHS) assisted, HOME program assisted, Texas Department of Housing and Community Affairs assisted, Local Housing Development Corp. assisted, etc.) Applicant will provide details regarding the availability of affordable rental housing units within their jurisdiction. - Describe past efforts to increase the supply of affordable housing.
 Applicant will provide details regarding any action by the jurisdiction to increase the number of affordable housing units. - Describe efforts planned that will increase the supply of affordable housing.
 Applicant will provide details regarding any plans to increase the number of affordable housing units within the jurisdiction. - Within the past 5 years, has the applicant applied for affordable housing funds and received funding?
-Applicant will respond Yes or No. If Yes, provide details regarding any funds applied for or received for affordable housing units within the past five years. - Within the past 5 years has the applicant accepted funding for affordable housing?
+Applicant will respond Yes or No. If Yes, provide details regarding any funds applied for or received for affordable housing units within the past five years.
+If No, the applicant will explain why applications for funding has not been submitted. - Within the past 5 years has the applicant accepted funding for affordable housing?
 Applicant will respond Yes or No. If yes provide details regarding the award including amount received, funding agency, number of units.
 If No, explain why funds were not accepted.